deavid/bjsonrpc/doc/source/intro.rst

 The messages sent are simple JSON objects followed by a newline *'\\n'* separator.
 You should keep messages as short as you can.
 That will give you better response speed with slow connections.
 If you plan to send lots of data through a message consider dividing them in small parts (about 4K of data per message).
-Peers could hangup waiting for receiving one big-packet and leaving the rest for later.
+With one big packet, the entire stream will be blocked until it is sucessfully sent and no other queries can be sent while this is happening.

 *bjsonrpc* implementation aims to: